Course

 • Strategic Sales Management

 This is a strategic sales management course set in a business-to-business (B2B) context.
 In B2B firms (technology, healthcare, investment banking, industrials, manufacturing, management consulting, retail, private equity, to name a few), direct personal selling is the predominant go-to-market channel.
-This course will provide the fundamental tools to 1) apply personal selling tactics in pursuit of selling the firm’s products and/or services, 2) effectively design sales channels and account management programs, and 3) execute sales plans aligned to the firm’s strategies.
-Finally, Strategic Sales Management builds on foundational work from the core Marketing course.
+This course will provide the fundamental tools to 1) apply personal selling tactics in pursuit of selling the firm’s products and/or services, 2) manage effectively key drivers in the firm's sales strategy and 3) execute sales plans aligned to the firm’s business strategies.
+It will benefit those who will work in Business Development (either in direct sales or managing salespeople roles), Product Management, Brand Management, Product Marketing, and roles in the Professional Services sector (management consulting and most finance-related positions).
+Next, the course will be beneficial to students who see themselves running a business or managing an organization at some point in their career (General Manager).
+Finally, in a broad sense, being able to “sell your idea” is a critical skill component of all successful leaders.

 • Marketing